GeoffreyBooth/node-import-file-specifier-resolution-proposal/README.md

 File extensions are still relevant.
 While either a `.js` or an `.mjs` file can be loaded as ESM, only `.js` files can be loaded as CommonJS.
 If the above example’s `cookies.js` was renamed `cookies.mjs`, the theoretical `import cookies from 'request/lib/cookies.mjs'` would throw.

 The CommonJS automatic file extension resolution or folder `index.js` discovery are not supported for `import` statements, even when referencing files inside CommonJS packages.
 Both `import cookies from 'request/lib/cookies'` and `import request from './node_modules/request'` would throw.
+Automatic file extension resolution or folder `index.js` discovery _are_ still supported for `package.json` `"main"` field specifiers, however, to preserve backward compatibility.

 ### Specifiers starting with `/` or `//`